google_counter

 Immune checkpoint inhibitors are one of the most beneficial systemic treatment agents for primary liver cancer and advanced HCC compared to other modern treatment methods.
 The drugs focus on immune checkpoints, internal controls that occasionally stop the immune cells from attacking the tumor cells.
 By blocking these checkpoints, the drugs also restore a strong immune response, allowing the body's immune system to effectively destroy cancer cells.

-It has been proven that immunotherapy together with targeted therapy can induce a greater response rate than traditional chemotherapy or surgery.
+It has been proven that targeted therapy with liver cancer immunotherapy in Germany can induce a greater response rate than traditional chemotherapy or surgery.
 This combination is now used as a first-line treatment for advanced hepatocellular carcinoma, providing better tumor control in patients with aggressive disease and thereby increasing survival.

-A more advanced form of personalized medicine is the use of dendritic cell vaccines as one of the recent advancements in immunotherapy for the treatment of liver cancer.
+A more advanced form of innovative liver cancer procedures in Germany is the use of dendritic cell (DC) vaccines as one of the recent advancements in immunotherapy for the treatment of liver cancer.
 Dendritic cells are immune cells that are specialized to mediate between the adaptive and innate immune systems.
 They develop antigens that are similar to cancer cells and attach them to T-lymphocytes, thus causing a tumor-specific immune response.
-The fundamental role of dendritic cells in initiating immune responses was recognized with the Nobel Prize in Physiology or Medicine in 2011.
+Some patients say that DC therapy is the best immunotherapy for liver cancer.
+And these hopes have a serious scientific basis: the fundamental role of dendritic cells in initiating immune responses was recognized with the Nobel Prize in Physiology or Medicine in 2011 [10].

 Dendritic cell vaccines are made patient-specific in German clinics.
 Blood samples are taken, and immature dendritic cells are isolated and trained in the laboratory with tumor-associated antigens of the cancer cells.
 These dendritic cells are reinfused once they are mature, so the patient's immune system can attack malignant cells with high precision.

-One of the most personalized immunotherapies for liver cancer patients is adoptive cell therapy (ACT).
+Another personalized immunotherapy treatment for liver cancer in Germany is adoptive cell therapy (ACT).
 The procedure involves removing the immune cells of the patient, growing them in the laboratory, and reintroducing them into the body to help boost the immune system.
 The two commonest forms of ACT are the tumor-infiltrating lymphocytes and natural killer cells, which play a significant role in locating and eliminating cancerous cells.

-Adoptive cell therapy (ACT) is a common treatment for high-grade liver cancer or advanced HCC in Germany and is usually combined with targeted therapies or immune checkpoint inhibitors.
+Adoptive cell therapy (ACT) is usually combined with targeted therapies or immune checkpoint inhibitors.
 Such a combination improves the work of the immune system and makes it possible to provide long-term immune control after the treatment.
 Patients undergoing these therapies have shown significant tumor regression and extended remission, especially following failure of conventional therapies.

 Schematic overview of major steps within CAR-T and TCR-T adoptive cell therapy process